ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 In addition to that, the KL divergence term in the modified ELBO is weighted by a factor $$ \beta $$.
 By adjusting this parameter, we can find a trade-off between reconstruction and KL divergence aspects, potentially avoiding the mode collapse problem, where the model generates outputs that are too similar to each other, or the blurring issue, where the details in the reconstructed outputs become indistinct.
 Adjusting $$ \beta $$ allows for a more flexible and controlled latent space representation, which is crucial for generating diverse and sharp outputs.

 Moreover, if the prior $$ p_{\gamma}(\mathbf{z}_l \mid \mathbf{X}_i, \mathcal{C}_i^{m}) $$ is conditioned on the input data $$ \mathbf{X}_i $$ and additional context $$ \mathcal{C}_i^{m} $$, as suggested by the modified ELBO, it becomes a conditional prior.
 This implies that the model learns a different prior for different subsets of the data, which is guided by the input and the context.
 When the conditional prior is a complex distribution such as a mixture of Gaussians, it has multiple modes corresponding to different data variations.
 Thus, it can produce a richer variety of outputs, addressing the mode blur issue that is often seen when the model collapses to a few dominant modes.

-This hierarchical approach utilizes the concept of the conditional prior, enabling the model to not only generate diverse trajectories but also to evaluate and weight them according to their likelihood in given conditions, which is the essence of the modified ELBO's objective.

-Remember that in a standard VAE, the generation process can sometimes collapse to the mean, resulting in less diverse samples.
-However, in a hierarchical C-VAE, the lower levels of the hierarchy are responsible for generating multiple potential trajectories and the higher levels can assign probabilities to the generated trajectories given a certain condition (like the current state of the car and its environment).
-This doesn’t mean picking the "average" path but selecting from a distribution of paths where each path is weighted according to its fit to the current context.

 By having a hierarchical structure, the C-VAE can separate the task of generating trajectories (done by low-level latent variables) from the task of weighting them according to their likelihood (achieved with high-level latent variables).
 Thus, when it generates a sample, it's not just picking the average or most common path but rather sampling from a distribution of paths that are likely under current conditions.